AmeriCommerce/rest-api/query_syntax.md

 Query Syntax
 ============

-The query syntax is available on the default list endpoint of every resource.
+The query syntax is available on every resource root (i.e. `/api/v1/products`).
 It allows for more advanced filtering of the data returned.
 All field names (with the exception of nested resources) are available as query string parameters for this functionality.

 The general format of a query syntax parameter is as follows: